 - (1) By the Court With a Court Hearing: The court will refer parties to mediation at the time of hearing, if, in the court's judgment, the parties are not able to resolve the existing conflict regarding child custody or visitation issues.
 Parties are highly encouraged to work amongst themselves or with their attorneys prior to any scheduled hearing to resolve conflicts.
-The court may require each party to demonstrate what previous efforts have been made before referring the case to mediation. - (2) By the Parties With No Court Hearing: Prior to filing a petition, application, or other pleading to obtain or modify a temporary or permanent custody or visitation order, a party to an existing case may request that the court set a custody or visitation issue for mediation, and the court may set that issue for mediation even if no hearing is scheduled.
+The court may require each party to demonstrate what previous efforts have been made before referring the case to mediation. - (2) By the Parties With No Court Hearing: Parties with an actual dispute regarding child custody or visitation and an express agreement to enter into mediation may seek mediation services.
+There must be a complaint or petition already on file with the court, even if no hearing is scheduled.
 The court may limit the amount of mediation services, if necessary. - (3) Process: So that a mediation may be scheduled, the parties must provide the following information: the case number and number of any related cases (include any domestic violence cases); whether a domestic violence restraining order is in place; the parties' names, current addresses and daytime telephone numbers; names and addresses of the parties' attorneys, if applicable, and any information which might affect the scheduling of a mediation session.
 Upon receipt, the mediator or designee will schedule an initial mediation and notify the parties.
 Pager numbers are discouraged as a contact number. - (d) Mediation Process: The mediation service should be consistent and in accordance with CRC and statute.
 The mediator must provide information about the mediation process required by CRC 5.518(d)(5).
 The service attempts to resolve custody and visitation problems rather than to provide therapy or counseling.
 The service does not provide, nor should parties or counsels expect, long-term or on-going counseling regarding child custody, visitation or parenting skills.
 If the court determines the service provided has gone beyond custody and visitation issues, it may order the parties to reimburse the mediator for the time spent.